Rules and Terms

 2. Entries:

-Submitter(s) must have full permission and rights to submit the works for both visual image and audio.
+Submitter(s) must have full permission and rights to submit the works for both visual image and audio including music.

 3. Categories:

-Only films relevant to the nineteen Open Entry Categories may be entered.
+Only films relevant to the twenty Open Entry Categories may be entered.

-The Public Choice Award and the Children’s Award are the only non-jury decided awards.
+The Audience Award, the Outstanding Contribution Award and the Children’s Choice Award are the only non-jury decided awards.

-The films selected for the Public Choice Award will be mainly shortlisted from the short film and music video submissions categories.
+The films selected for the Audience Award will be mainly shortlisted from the short film and music video submissions categories.
 Some films may originate from other submission categories.
 This will be at BAAs discretion.

-The films selected for Public Choice Award will be available online for a given period of time in early 2022 as specified on the BAA website.
+The films selected for the Audience Award will be available online for a given period of time from January to mid-February 2024 as specified on the BAA website.

-Subscribers to this award will be allowed to vote once only for their chosen favourite film for this award.
+Subscribers to the Audience Award will be allowed to vote once only for their favourite film or music video for the Audience Award.
 Once the subscriber’s single vote is made it cannot be changed and is irreversible.

 BAAL reserves the right to reassign a film to a different category in the best interests of the entrant.
 In this event the submitter will be advised.